Zermatt - Our complete guide

 Our rating:☆☆☆

-Don’t miss the runs around Schwarzsee either – these are right beneath the Matterhorn but often less crowded.
+Back on the Zermatt side of the ski area, don’t miss the runs around Schwarzsee – these are right beneath the Matterhorn but are often less crowded.

 Zermatt for beginner skiers